OluwaninsolaAO/puppet_lessons/README.md

 > This example creates a group `users`.

 6. __Exec Resource__: The exec resource is used to run arbitrary commands on a system.
-It can be used to execute scripts, install software manually or make changes that are not handled by a pre-built resource. <br>
+It can be used to execute scripts, install software manually or make changes that are not handled by a pre-built resource.

 Example:
 ```
 exec { 'update-system':